 5 Tips to Encourage Your Kids to Read this Summer

 Libraries across the country set up summer reading programs for kids.
 Kids love these challenges!
 Some kids enjoy participating in a community activity while other kids get a kick out of the challenge itself.

 Make a point of wandering into your local library and signing your children up for the summer reading program.
-While you’re there, ask the librarians if they know of any other challenges being offered by local businesses.
-You never know what will turn up!
+While you’re there, ask the librarians if they know of any other challenges being offered by local businesses, like our FREE online class:

 2. Read Every Day

 Find a block of time for you and your kids to read every day.
 This can be an hour after lunch as part of a quiet time routine or time just before bed.
 Pull out books for you and your children to enjoy during this quiet hour.

 You can set up this time a couple of different ways.
 If you have all older children, pull out the books and read.
 On the other hand if you have all younger children, use this time to read aloud picture books to your kids.
 Perhaps you have a mix of ages.
 Then try spending 15-30 minutes reading books silently before pulling out a chapter book to enjoy with your children.